forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

     - AMS Crash Handling: AMS has a NativeCrashListener thread observing crashes through a UDS socket.
 If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls handleApplicationCrashInner() for further handling.
     - DropBoxManagerService Log Creation: Similar to Java code handling, the crash log is placed in the /data/dropbox folder.

-In summary, We can adopt above principals for collecting crashes information cause in Java and native side.
+In summary, We can adopt above principals for collecting crashes information cause in Java and native side for our design.
 ### 5.2 App Access to Issues
 The DropBoxManagerService handles various issues, including crashes, ANRs, and system-level events.
 When AMS adds an issue message to the dropbox file, a broadcast message is sent.
 The following code can be used to receive and process this message in our design:
   ```c